Huge search effort launch to finding topless missing pensioner in Portsmouth

 A HUGE search has been taking place across Portsmouth in a bid to find a missing pensioner.

-Emergency service teams were scrambled at 3.30am in a bid to find the missing person, who had last been seen in Eastney at 4.30pm yesterday wearing just shorts and slippers.
+Emergency service teams were called in to find the missing 82-year-old man, who had last been seen in Eastney at 4.30pm yesterday wearing just shorts and slippers.

+Hampshire police was the first organisation scrambled, responding at 7.05pm last night to begin the hunt, with patrol officers searching across the city.

+However, other agencies were soon called upon as concerns over the 82-year-old’s health mounts.

-Volunteers from Hampshire Search and Rescue joined with police, the RNLI and coastguard teams from Portsmouth Hayling Island and Hill Head.
+Volunteers from Hampshire Search and Rescue, rallied with the RNLI and coastguard teams from Portsmouth Hayling Island and Hill Head in the search.

 Drones and helicopters were also used, with searches focusing on the Southsea and Eastney areas of the city for almost four hours.